 TGah Editor: Change the paragraph below as follows (#3202, 3416):

-When no Block Ack is used or when decryption occurs after Block Ack reordering, the locally stored BPN shall be incremented by 1 when the Sequence Number of the MPDU is less than the previous Sequence Number for that TID.
+The locally stored BPN shall be incremented by 1 when the Sequence Number of the MPDU is less than the previous Sequence Number for that TID/ACI if any of the following two conditions is satisfied:

+Block Ack is not used

+Block Ack is used but decryption occurs after Block Ack reordering

 When Block Ack is used and decryption occurs before Block Ack reordering, the BPN may be updated as follows.
 The receiver maintains a sequence number window of size w, which is equal to twice the Block Ack reorder window.
 The sequence number window has a lower edge a and an upper edge b.
 For a received sequence number SN (as part of the received sequence control field SC), the associated packet number (PN) is determined as follows (where b is initialized as b = 0):